ToF-/Rent/Forth/ForthStory.md

 ###Mapping time values to money values

-First we need to be able to store and retrieve values at any `time` position in a table -- let's call this table `PLAN`.
+First we need to be able to store and retrieve values at any `time` position in a table that we will call *plan*.
 These operations follow two rules:

 - If a position was never updated before, it's value should be 0.
-- A value at a position can be updated only with greater value.
+- A position in the table can be updated only with a greater value.

 Let's create a file where to put our program: